Data sync config file

-For WordPress multisite environments on VIP, data syncs require a domain mapping config file to exist in the application’s GitHub repository.
-The settings in the domain mapping config file provide values for a search and replace to occur and correctly update the domain values for each network site in the synced database.
+For WordPress multisite environments on VIP, data syncs require a config file to be added to the application’s wpcomvip GitHub repository and be kept up to date.
+The settings in the data sync config file provide domain mapping values for a search and replace to occur and correctly update the domain values for each network site in the synced database.

 Select the “.vip.yml.config” link to create an automated blank config file for the environment in the application’s GitHub repository.

-The root of a the branch with added domain mapping config files should have a structure similar to this example:
+The root of a the branch with added data sync config files should have a structure similar to this example:

 |-- client-mu-plugins/ |-- config/ |----- .vip.example.develop.yml |----- .vip.example.preprod.yml |-- images/ |-- languages/ |-- plugins/ |-- themes/ |-- vip-config/

-It is possible to have multiple applications or environments using the same GitHub repository.
-Each of them will need a unique domain mapping config file.
-A specific naming convention for domain mapping config files is required for the data sync process to correctly identify the intended application and environment:
+It is possible to have multiple applications or environments using the same wpcomvip GitHub repository.
+Each of them will need a unique data sync config file.
+A specific naming convention for data sync config files is required for the data sync process to correctly identify the intended application and environment:

 In this file naming convention: